What is the Spam Act 2003?

 3. An opt-out mechanism

-You need to include an easy way for your customers to opt out of receiving future marketing messages.
-Here’s what you should do:
+You’ll need to include an easy way for your recipients to opt out of receiving future marketing messages.
+Here’s how:

 • Make sure the unsubscribe option works for at least 30 days after you send the message.